 Trailer Strength –

-- Many utility trailers have short sides that are weld to the frame, and are there to give adequate strength.
-Without the sides, the frame would bend with a load.
-This is an OK design if you don’t need a flat surface because you’ll always have sides.
-The hiccup in that design — if the side members ever get damaged, strength is compromised.
+- Many utility trailers have short sides that weld to the frame to give adequate strength.
+Without the sides, the frame would bend under load.
+This is an OK design for some things, however, it has its issues.
+The hiccup in that design — if the side members ever get damaged, then strength is compromised.
 These weak designs are often made of all angle iron.

 - We have better trailer plans with full strength in the frame.
 If you want a flat bed, you’ve got it.
 If you want sides, then you can choose your option — for sides (or not) to meet your specific needs.
 Sides are not required with us for full trailer strength.

-- Some trailers appear quite wimpy — perhaps not able to handle the rating load — especially if not evenly distributed.
+- Some trailers appear quite wimpy — perhaps not even able to handle the rating load — especially if not evenly distributed.
 While that works for some trailer designers, we believe trailer strength is much more than just holding weight.
 Better trailer plans include safety factors in the design to handle the load over potholes, speed bumps, and other unavoidable obstacles.
 Our trailer designs are tough for long, faithful service.
-It’s part of being better trailer plans.
+It’s part of providing better trailer plans.

-- We could go on, but it’s better to read the Article on Trailer Strength from an Engineer that designs trailers.
+- We could go on, but it’s better to read the Article on Trailer Strength from this Engineer that designs trailers.

 Utility Options –

 - Our plans include lots of options like tailgate options, ramp options, tie-down options, sides options, axle options, motorcycle stands, bed options, and more . . . .
 We understand that not everyone wants the same exact trailer, so we also Encourage Customizing for your needs — including all the options that work for you.

 - For more info on critical options, read these articles on Axle Types and Axle Choices, Tire Choices, and Material Choices.